Create Dynamic Datastream Configurations

 Dynamic datastream configurations and datastream configuration overrides are mutually exclusive functionalities.

-After you have created a datastream and added a service to it, follow the steps below to add a dynamic configuration to the service.
+After you have created a datastream and added a service to it, follow these steps to add a dynamic configuration to the service.

 -